AbsaOSS/enceladus/_docs/1.0.0/usage-schema.md

 | | |

 This is the value to be used in case the input is missing (and nulls are not allowed) or when the casting (*standardization*) fails.
-So better characterization would be, that it’s a *fallback value*.
+You can think of this as a *fallback value*.

-Should be noted, that this is the only _metadata_ key recognized that accepts the `null` value (written like that without quotes) next to string values.
+It should be noted, that this is the only _metadata_ key which accepts the `null` value (written without quotes) next to string values.

 For more about the topic see chapter [Defaults](#defaults).